lucialagenial/Tweets_Database_German_Political_Parties_2022/README.md

 ### **Disclaimer:**
 These resources are being shared for pure scientific and analytical purposes.
-I do now own the information; all the data is publicly available in the timelines of the previously mentioned accounts.
-My attempt is just to provide a systematized and structured representation of the information for further analysis.
+I do now own the information, nor was I the original author of the tweets; all the data is publicly available in the timelines of the previously mentioned accounts.
+My attempt is solely based to provide a systematized and structured representation of the information and open it for further posible analysis.
 Information of the tweets and public metrics might vary with time.